eatkins/tree-sitter-ebnf-generator/README.md

     defines a field name .
 Quotation marks are optional because the field name must be a string literal.
 Quotations marks are however necessary if the field name has spaces in it.
-Note that:has the highest precedence so that "foo" "bar": baz is equivalent to seq("foo", field("baz", "bar").
+Note that `:` has the highest precedence so that "foo" "bar": baz is equivalent to seq("foo", field("baz", "bar").
 Use explicit grouping if necessary, i.e. `("foo" "bar"): baz` to generate `field("baz", seq("foo", "bar"))`